Heart disease is the leading cause of death for both men and women.

 Aerobic exercise helps improve circulation because it increases blood flow through your arteries.
 Your heart pumps oxygenated blood through these vessels to your muscles and other organs in your body.

-When you exercise regularly, improves the health of your arteries so they can better withstand stress from high blood pressure or high cholesterol levels.
+When exercise regularly, improves the health of your arteries so they can better withstand stress from high blood pressure or high cholesterol levels.

 How To Get Started With A Heart-Healthy Workout Routine?